AdobeXD/plugin-samples/scenegraph.md

 <a name="Text+textAlign"></a>

 ### text.textAlign : <code>string</code>
 Horizontal alignment: Text.ALIGN_LEFT, ALIGN_CENTER, or ALIGN_RIGHT.
-This setting affects the layout of multiline text, and it alsoaffects what direction text grows when edited on canvas.
+This setting affects the layout of multiline text, and it also affects what direction text grows when edited on canvas.

 **Kind**: instance property of [<code>Text</code>](#Text)